tonytzhou/codeforces-/README.md

 runtime of the algorithm should be O(n log n), as this is the typical runtime of merge sort <br>

+**Patronus Charm** This problem is similar to the previous one with the longest decreasing subsequence.
+Instead of storing the length, we instead want to store the sum of the longest subsequence.
+The main first takes in the input from the array and then calls the dpFunction which initializes dpVector to go through and find the greatest sum.
+This is done through a nested for loop that takes the integer at the current sum of the longest increasing subsequence and the current one, then  taking the max of them.
+After going through all the loops, at the end it returns the greatest possible value.
+This is done in O(n^2) runtime due to the double for loop being present. <br>

 # Hard
 **Wizard Chess** - For this